Ontario's OHIP Card: The Definitive Guide

 If your address has changed within the last 90 days, you will not be eligible for online renewal.
 In this case, you will need to renew your OHIP card in person at your nearest ServiceOntario centre.
 See here to update your address on the ServiceOntario website.

-Renew your OHIP card in person
+Renew OHIP card in person

 People between the ages of 76 and 80 are required to renew in person to take a new photo.